redcurry/LearningUnity/README.md

   * Select some probes, then click on Duplicate
   * Focus on adding probes around objects producing light

+* You can turn on/off light probles for an object in the "Light Probes" property (set to Blend Probes or Off).

+* There are some debugging visualization settings in Lighting Settings for light probes.

+* Tip: Some "static" objects could instead by made non-Static and lit by light probes rather than lightmapping.
+  This could save a lot of diskspace.
+Best for non-important objects.

 ### Reflection Probes

 * A reflection probe stores a reflection at that location,